protontypes/open-sustainable-technology/README.md

 - [GOLD](https://code.google.com/archive/p/gold-omod/) - stands for Generalized Ocean Layer Dynamics and is a hybrid coordinate finite volume ocean model code funded by NOAA and developed by the ocean group at NOAA-GFDL and Princeton University.
 - [FluxEngine](https://github.com/oceanflux-ghg/FluxEngine) - is an open source atmosphere ocean gas flux data processing toolbox.
 - [eeweather](https://github.com/openeemeter/eeweather) - Fetch NCDC ISD, TMY3, or CZ2010 weather data that corresponds to ZIP Code Tabulation Areas or Latitude/Longitude.
-- [rrricanes](https://github.com/ropensci/rrricanes) -  is a R library that extracts information from [available archives](http://www.nhc.noaa.gov/archive/1998/1998archive.shtml) on past and current tropical cyclones.
+- [rrricanes](https://github.com/ropensci/rrricanes) -  is a R library that extracts information from Atlantic and east Pacific hurricanes and tropical storms
 - [GSODR](https://github.com/ropensci/GSODR) - Global Surface Summary of the Day ('GSOD') Weather Data Client for R.
 - [stationaRy](https://github.com/rich-iannone/stationaRy) - Get hourly meteorological data from one of thousands of global stations.
 - [weathercan](https://github.com/ropensci/weathercan) - This package makes it easier to search for and download multiple months/years of historical weather data from Environment and Climate Change Canada (ECCC) website.